-Johnson State College and its representatives occasionally take photographs and record videos for use by the College use in print and electronic media.
+Johnson State College and its representatives occasionally take photographs and record videos for use by the College in print and electronic media.
 This statement serves as public notice of the College's intent to do so and as a release to the College of permission to use such images and recordings as it deems fit.
-Students may withdraw their consent to appear in photos or videos created by the College and its representatives by completing a form available from the Office of the Registrar.
+Students may withdraw their consent to appear in photos or videos created by the College and its representatives by completing a form available from the Advising and Registration Center.